Solutions Review has compiled this list of the best open-source and free business intelligence software for your data-driven organization.

 Searching for business intelligence and data analytics software can be a daunting (and expensive) process, one that requires long hours of research and deep pockets.
 The most popular enterprise BI tools often provide more than what’s necessary for non-enterprise organizations, with advanced functionality relevant to only the most technically savvy users.
-Thankfully, there are a number of free and open source business intelligence tools out there.
+Thankfully, there are a number of open-source and free business intelligence tools out there.
 Some of these solutions are offered by vendors looking to eventually sell you on their enterprise product, and others are maintained and operated by a community of developers looking to democratize BI.

 One thing to note is that the free tools offered by BI solution providers (you’ll notice some of them in this directory) are just parts or pieces of their flagship products.
 For example, the freemium version may just include the reporting capabilities or chart/graph creation portions of the larger platform.
 It can still be a great way to do data analysis without breaking out the checkbook, especially if you can manage to stack a number of commercial solutions together.

-Arcadia Instant is a desktop visual analytics tool that provides the visualization capabilities from Arcadia Data.
+Arcadia Instant is a desktop visual analytics tool that provides visualization capabilities from Arcadia Data.
 It can connect to Confluent KSQL to visualize Apache Kafka topics, as well as link to AWS Athena, Google BigQuery, and Snowflake so you can get started with native cloud visualization.
 The tool allows users to connect, discover, model, visualize and interact (with up to one Hadoop domain).
 The solution provider also offers an Enterprise version of its software.

-BIRT is an open source software project that provides a platform for creating data visualizations and reports that can be embedded into rich client and web applications, especially those based on Java and Java EE.
+BIRT is an open-source software project that provides a platform for creating data visualizations and reports that can be embedded into rich client and web applications, especially those based on Java and Java EE.
 The software is one of the top projects within the Eclipse Foundation, an independent consortium of software industry vendors and an open source community.
-BIRT has a large, active and growing developer community featuring experts from companies like IBM and Cisco.
+BIRT has a large, active, and growing developer community featuring experts from companies like IBM and Cisco.

-Dataiku DSS is a collaborative data science software platform for teams of data scientists, data analysts, and engineers to explore, prototype, build, and deliver their own data products.
-Users can profile data visually at every step of analysis, and interactive exploration provides more than 20 chart types.
+Dataiku DSS is a collaborative data science software platform for teams of data scientists, data analysts, and engineers to explore, prototype, build and deliver their own data products.
+Users can profile data visually at every step of the analysis, and interactive exploration provides more than 20 chart types.
 The tool comes in four distinct editions, with the free version offering access to Dataiku forever.
 The free edition also supports up to 3 users and offers standard database connectors and no limitation in size or volume of processed data.

-Helical Insight is a developer-friendly open source business intelligence framework built on Java.
+Helical Insight is a developer-friendly open-source business intelligence framework built on Java.
 The tool allows you to develop data analysis on top of your data and embed it, as well as build plugins and add functionalities using your own HTML and Java developer when required.
 Helical Insight comes in two versions, with the Community Edition (limited features) free and Enterprise Edition being paid.
 Community Edition code can be downloaded from Github or SourceForge.

 InetSoft VisualizeFree is a free-to-use interactive visual analytics web application.
 Formerly the InetSoft Style Scope Agile Edition, VisualizeFree does not require a download.
 The tool offers a number of key features, including the ability to access mobile dashboards from a browser on any device, as well as unlimited multi-dimensional charting and brushing for data exploration.
 VisualizeFree also includes a number of sophisticated chart types and geographic mapping.

 Seal Report offers a complete framework for producing daily reports and dashboards from any database.
 The tool focuses on easy installation and report design.
 Once the software is set up, reports can be built and published quickly.
-Seal Report is an open source tool for the Microsoft .Net Framework and is entirely written in C#.
-Key features in clude dynamic SQL sources, native pivot tables, HTML 5 charts, and drill down navigation and sub reports.
+Seal Report is an open-source tool for the Microsoft .Net Framework and is entirely written in C#.
+Key features include dynamic SQL sources, native pivot tables, HTML 5 charts, and drill-down navigation and sub-reports.
 Seal Report features quick start guides for building reports and a dedicated support forum as well.

-Knowage (formerly Spago BI) is an open source business analytics suite.
+Knowage (formerly Spago BI) is an open-source business analytics suite.
 It provides advanced, self-service capabilities aimed at giving autonomy to the end-user, as well as allowing them to build their own analysis, explore and organize data in any manner.
 Knowage adopts open standards and can be used in various environments without considerable requirements.
 The suite is composed of several modules, each conceived for a specific analytical domain.
 They can be used individually or combined for a more tailored solution.

-Metabase is an open source business intelligence tool that allows users to ask questions about data.
+Metabase is an open-source business intelligence tool that allows users to ask questions about data.
 The tool then displays answers in formats that make the most sense, whether in a bar graph or detailed table.
 Questions can be saved for later or grouped together into dashboards for later use.
 Metabase also allows users to share questions and dashboards with other members of your team.
 The tool also provides an SQL interface for developers in need of more advanced functionality.

 Microsoft Power BI Desktop is a commercially free desktop application that lets you connect to, transform, and visualize your data.
 The tool allows users to connect to multiple different sources of data, and combine them into a data model that lets you build visuals, and collections of visuals you can share as reports with other people inside your organization.
 Most users who work on business intelligence projects use Power BI Desktop to create reports, and then use the Power BI service to share their reports with others.

 Qlik offers free (for personal and internal business use) versions of both its major software offerings, so we’re counting this as a double entry.
 Qlik Sense is a BI and visual analytics tool that supports guided analytics apps and dashboards and custom and embedded analytics.
 QlikView is a data discovery platform that provides self-service BI by allowing users to ask and answer questions.
-It is powered by Qlik’s proprietary software engine and connects directly do the data source.
+It is powered by Qlik’s proprietary software engine and connects directly to the data source.

 ReportServer’s Community Edition provides you with all that is required to generate reports from data.
 The tool offers what it dubs pixel-perfect reporting and ad-hoc relational reporting, as well as unlimited users, permission management, internationalization and a unique TeamSpace concept.
-ReportServer Dynamic Lists enables the creation of table-like reports to export to Excel, CSV, PDF or HTML.
-The tool offers a wide range of flexible parameters to allow report customization, and report designers can choose from text-boxes, radio buttons, checkboxes, date parameters, popups and more.
+ReportServer Dynamic Lists enables the creation of table-like reports to export to Excel, CSV, PDF, or HTML.
+The tool offers a wide range of flexible parameters to allow report customization, and report designers can choose from text-boxes, radio buttons, checkboxes, date parameters, popups, and more.

 Tableau Public is a commercially free service that allows anyone to publish interactive data visualizations to the web.
 Published “vizzes” can be embedded into web pages and blogs, and they can be shared via social media or email, and they can be made available for download to other users.
 As soon as a workbook is published to Tableau Public, the viz is accessible by anyone in the world.
 Visualizations are created in the accompanying app Tableau Desktop Public Edition and require no programming skills.

 JasperReports Server (by TIBCO Software) is a standalone and embeddable reporting server.
 It provides reporting and analytics that can be embedded into a web or mobile application as well as operate as a central information hub.
 JasperReports Server is optimized to share, secure, and centrally manage your Jaspersoft reports and analytic views.
 Community Edition functionality includes interactive report viewing and formatting, a secure central repository, report scheduling and distribution, and customizable and brandable UI.

 Zoho Analytics (previously known as Zoho Reports) is a self-service BI and data analytics software that allows users to create data visualizations and dashboards.
 The Personal free on-prem edition of Zoho is limited to one user but enables unlimited reports and dashboards, as well as customizable dashboard options and API support.
-What’s more is that when you sign up for the free tool you get to try the Professional Edition for a month.
+What’s more, is that when you sign up for the free tool you get to try the Professional Edition for a month.
 Zoho Analytics is available on both Windows and Linux.